 Let's assume that you are looking for a person who uses the profile name "Occupytheweb" and want to find out whether they use that same profile on other sites. recon-ng has a module for that!

-It's called the 'profiler' and we can find it at recon/profiles-profiles/profiler.
-To use this module, simply enter;
+It's called the 'profiler' and we can find it in the recon-ng marketplace.
+To install this module, simply enter;

 To learn more about this module, then enter;